Hålogaland Bridge: Construction

-The construction start was 18 February 2013 and was built by a Chinese company Sichuan Road and Bridge Group.
-Expected opening was the spring of 2018, although due to various delays, it was finally opened for traffic on 9 December 2018.
+Construction started on 18 February 2013 and was built by the Chinese company Sichuan Road and Bridge Group.
+The expected opening was in the spring of 2018, although due to various delays, it was finally opened for traffic on 9 December 2018.

 In addition to the Hålogaland Bridge, there are a total of 4.9 km of new road, two new smaller tunnels and a new 1.1 km long avalanche protection tunnel on the old road in Trældal, north of Narvik.